convergence-ai/convergence-interview/README.md

 We recommend you start simple and slowly expand your agent.

-Your README should outline your final agent design, including the steps the agent takes and what sort of tools it has.
+Your README should outline your final agent design, including how the agent solves problems and what sort of tools it has.

 ### Evaluation

-Once things are working end-to-end (your agent can reason and call tools), begin to iterate on your agent.
+We recommend you first get things flowing end-to-end (your agent can reason and call tools).
+Then it's time to iterate on your agent.

-Start out by trying a few simple tasks for your agent.
-If things don't work yet, try even simpler tasks (break the tasks down even more, or add extra information in your query: "Use the get_pokemon tool to return data about Pikachu").
+Start out by trying a few simple queries.

+If things don't work yet, try even simpler (break the tasks down even more or add extra information in your query: "Use the get_pokemon tool to return data about Pikachu").

-It's important to see what your agent is able to do.
-Then try to figure out what's missing.
-You can try to improve its outputs, perhaps by adding new tools, fixing existing tools, or improving your system prompting.
+Slowly improve its outputs, perhaps by adding new tools, fixing existing tools, or improving your system prompts.

-Do make sure to play around with your agent and read its outputs.
-If you don't know much about Pokemon, you can ask ChatGPT to evaluate the response for quality and it can point out recommendations or issues.
+Make sure to play around lots with your agent and actually read its outputs.
+If you don't know much about Pokemon, you can ask ChatGPT to evaluate the response (although it sometimes mixes up knowledge across games).

 ---

-## Getting Started on this Template Repo
+## Using the Template

-Feel free to use your own setup.
-The below explains how this particular template repository works.
+Feel free to start fresh and use your own setup.

 ### Prerequisites